Also known as: Pokémon Channel: Pikachu to Issho! (JP)

-All the songs from Hey You, Pikachu! are present and labeled SND_GENKI_(01-26).
+All music from Hey You, Pikachu! is still present in the data.

 Specify what the e-Reader does.
 If like most games, removed support is a European version difference.

-The PAL version has the Jirachi event that was on the NTSC Bonus Disc that players got when pre-ordering Pokémon Colosseum.
+The European version has the Jirachi event that was on the Japanese and American Bonus Disc that players got when pre-ordering Pokémon Colosseum.
 Europe didn't get the chance to get this Bonus Disc, and with it the ability to obtain Celebi (Japan) or Jirachi (US) along with a fix to the Berry Glitch.
-In this respect, Jirachi was more accessible because the game didn't need to be pre-ordered, and all that needed to be done was unlock the full "Pichu Bros. in Party Panic".
+In this respect, Jirachi was more accessible because the game didn't need to be pre-ordered, and all that needed to be done was to unlock the full showing of "Pichu Bros. in Party Panic".

 This event is still only for Pokémon Ruby and Sapphire, though.